• Skip to main content

 In this blog post, I’ve explained the definition and meanings of “obasan” in detail based on its kanji expressions.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

-• obasan – 伯母さん/叔母さん (おばさん) : a noun meaning ‘aunt’ in Japanese.
+- obasan – 伯母さん/叔母さん (おばさん) : a noun meaning ‘aunt’ in Japanese.
 This can also work as plural.
-The first kanji expression refers to the older sisters of parents and the second refers to the younger sisters.
+The first kanji expression refers to an older sister or sisters of parents and the second refers to a younger sister or sisters of parents.
 It’s also worth mentioning here that Japanese native speakers sometimes use this noun to refer to a middle-aged woman or women in general.

 Hope my explanations are understandable and helpful for Japanese learners.